MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/troubleshoot-mbam-guidance.md

 ## Event ID: 607

-Event symbol: SetupParameterValidationFailureWithError
+- Event symbol: SetupParameterValidationFailureWithError

-Message:
+- Message:
   > Error encountered while trying to validate specified parameter that is needed to enable the server feature.

-Troubleshooting:

 This event indicates that an error was encountered while you tried to validate a specified parameter that is required to enable the server feature.